bihealth/NeatMS/docs/advanced-use/training-set-creation.md

 ## Annotation tool - Review mode

 Consistently labeling hundreds, maybe thousands of peaks is not necessarily simple.
-We can make obviously make mistakes, but our interpretation of the peaks can change as we label them.
-A type of peak that was considered `High quality` can slowly change into a `Low quality` as we go along, even with highest possible attention, it will most certainly happen.
-As you can imagine, this can be a problem as we want to avoid providing conflicting data to train our neural network.
-So one good practice to have is to review at least once (every few hundreds of peaks is even better) the peaks we have been labelling.
+We can simply make mistakes, and our interpretation of the peaks can change as we label them.
+A type of peak that was considered `High quality` can slowly change into a `Low quality` as we go along, even with careful attention, it will most certainly happen.
+This can be a problem as we want to avoid providing conflicting data to train our neural network.
+So one good practice to have is to review at least once (every few hundreds of peaks is even better) the peaks we have already labelled.

 Peaks can be reviewed altogether or by specific label, reviewing one label at a time helps making consistent decision.